Mastering the Science Behind the Perfect Blackened Fish

 Instructions

-- Prepare the blackening spice blend: In a small bowl, combine paprika, thyme, oregano, cayenne pepper, garlic powder, onion powder, black pepper, and salt.
-Whisk until evenly mixed to unleash complex aromatic layers.
+- Make the spice blend: whisk paprika, thyme, oregano, cayenne, garlic powder, onion powder, black pepper, and salt until even.

-- Coat the fish: Brush each fillet generously with melted butter, then generously press the blackening spice blend into all sides.
-Let the fillets rest for 5 minutes at room temperature to absorb the flavors.
+- Coat the fish: brush fillets with melted butter, then press the spice blend into all sides.
+Let rest 5 minutes at room temperature to hydrate the spices slightly.

 Chef’s Notes